 Shape Selection Tool¶

 The shape selection tool used to be called the “default” tool.
-This had to do with Krita being part of an office suit once upon a time.
+This had to do with Krita being part of an office suite once upon a time.
 But this is no longer the case, so we renamed it to its purpose in Krita: Selecting shapes!
 This tool only works on vector layers, so trying to use it on a paint layer will give a notification.

 After you create vector shapes, you can use this tool to select, transform, and access the shape’s options in the tool options docker.
 There are a lot of different properties and things you can do with each vector shape.